GrumpyMusician/CraftyBot/README.md

 > These commands can only be used by people with a special discord role.
 This special role can be set in the .env file.

 - `/kill` -- Stops the server regardless of active players.
-- `/save` -- Makes a backup in CraftyController.
+- `/save` -- Makes a backup in Crafty Controller.
 - `/day` -- Sets the time to day
 - `/tpcoordinates` -- Teleports a player to coordinates (x, y, z)
 - `/tpplayers` -- Teleports one player to another.